-§ 151.5 Trust(c)In order to be eligible for trust acquisitions in Oklahoma under section§ 5 of the I.R.A.

-- In addition to acquisitionsIRA, no additional "under federal jurisdiction" analysis is required under this part for tribes for which did not reject the provisionsOffice of the Indian Reorganization Act and their members, landSolicitor has previously issued an "under federal jurisdiction" analysis. - (d) Land may be acquired in trust status for an individual Indian or a tribe in the State of Oklahoma under section§ 5 of the Act of June 18, 1934 (48 Stat.
-IRA985; 25 U.S.C.
-465), if such the acquisition comes within the terms of this part.
-This authority is in addition to all other statutory authority for such an acquisition.
+- (b) For some tribes, Congress enacted legislation after 1934 making the IRA applicable to the tribe.
+The existence of such legislation making the IRA and its trust acquisition provisions applicable to a tribe eliminates the need to determine whether a tribe was under federal jurisdiction in 1934. - (c) In order to be eligible for trust acquisitions under § 5 of the IRA, no additional "under federal jurisdiction" analysis is required under this part for tribes for which the Office of the Solicitor has previously issued an "under federal jurisdiction" analysis. - (d) Land may be acquired in trust status for an individual Indian or a tribe in the State of Oklahoma under § 5 of the IRA if the acquisition comes within the terms of this part.
+This authority is in addition to all other statutory authority for such an acquisition. - (e) The Secretary may also acquire land in trust status for an individual Indian or a tribe under this part when specifically authorized by federal law other than § 5 of the IRA, subject to any limitations contained in that federal law.